Opioids are medications used to treat severe pain. Common opioid drugs include:

 - slowed breathing

 Dependence on opioids may also be a problem.
-Contact your doctor immediately if you have addiction concerns.
+Contact your healthcare provider immediately if you have addiction concerns.

 The outlook for this condition depends on the severity of your overdose.
 Mild cases are the easiest to treat and require short hospital visits.
 More severe cases require longer hospital stays and medical monitoring.

-Treatment can resolve mild overdoses.
-However, this doesn’t address intentional intoxication or addiction.
+Treatment can resolve mild overdoses, but this doesn’t address intentional intoxication or addiction.
 Behavioral therapy may be required for a healthy long-term outlook.
-Talk to your doctor about psychological and psychiatric treatments that can help you get better.
+Talk to your primary care provider about psychological and psychiatric treatments that can help you get better.

 You may also consider: